wardle/go-terminology/README.md

 }

 ```
-Get extended information about laparoscopic cholecystectomy
+Get extended information about [laparoscopic cholecystectomy.](http://35.178.8.43:8081/v1/snomed/concepts/45595009/extended)
 ```
 $ http get http://35.178.8.43:8081/v1/snomed/concepts/45595009/extended
 ```

-Find out how to refine a laparoscopic cholecystectomy, e.g. by access device, method and exact site(s).
+Find out [how to refine a laparoscopic cholecystectomy](http://35.178.8.43:8081/v1/snomed/concepts/45595009/refinements), e.g. by access device, method and exact site(s).
 This can be used to drive interactive refinement, so that if a user chooses a procedure, you can then offer a choice to refine based on these characteristics.
 ```
 $ http get http://35.178.8.43:8081/v1/snomed/concepts/45595009/refinements
 ```